Alex Salmond sexual harassment scandal: Leaked findings and conclusion

+Confidence vote

+On the same day as the report was published, Sturgeon faced a vote of no confidence in the Scottish Parliament.
+This was the first time that a First Minister had faced such a vote.
+The motion was lodged by former leader of the Scottish Conservatives Ruth Davidson over the committee's conclusion that Sturgeon had misled them in the evidence she had given.
+Sturgeon comfortably won the vote by a majority of 34 after only the Conservatives, Liberal Democrat MSP Mike Rumbles, and Reform UK MSP Michelle Ballantyne voted in favour of the motion.
+The Scottish Greens voted with the SNP against the motion, while Scottish Labour and the remaining Liberal Democrat MSPs abstained.

 Subsequent events

 Political consequences

 Salmond joined the newly-founded Alba Party in February 2021.
 Shortly thereafter, Kenny MacAskill and Neale Hanvey, two SNP MPs, defected to the party along with several councillors.
 In April 2022 when discussing the Partygate scandal on Loose Women with Carol McGiffin, Nicola Sturgeon referred to the incident and stated an "independent inquiry found that I didn't mislead parliament", but had it found the opposite Ms Sturgeon stated that she would have resigned.

 In the Scottish Parliament elections of 6 May 2021, Sturgeon secured a third term in government, and Salmond's new party failed to win any seats.

 Prosecution of Craig Murray

 In March 2021, former British diplomat and political activist Craig Murray, who supported Salmond throughout the trial, was found to be in contempt of court by Lady Dorrian after he published information on his blog that could potentially identify some of the complainants through "jigsaw identification".
 Murray was sentenced to eight months' imprisonment.

 In June 2021 his application for permission to appeal to the Supreme Court was refused, with Lady Dorrian saying that there were "no arguable points of law arising" in his appeal.
 Murray was released on 30 November 2021 after serving half of his eight-month sentence, and as of 2024 remains the only person to face prison time in relation to the Alex Salmond sexual harassment scandal.